alex-faustino/rl-sandbox/project/yuanz4_yuc5/README.md

 # PingPong upward srtike

 2-D or 3-D for board or ball?
+Or how many degrees of freedom? tilted?

 friction needed?